|

 solution while Lebanon is the only country where a clear minority (38

 percent) hold this view.
-In all

 countries, support for the two-state solution remains far greater than for a